MehmetEminHan/Login-Api/README.md

 ## Database
-H2 databse used for this project and H2 console port = http://localhost:8080/h2-console
+H2 database used for this project and H2 console link = http://localhost:8080/h2-console
+UserName=sa
+password=123